 Stone flooring uses natural rock from a quarry, most typically slate, granite, marble, or limestone.

 - Pros: Stone flooring is by far the most durable of all choices.
 It provides an elegant appeal that actually improves with age, making it ideal for a high-end rental or investment property.

 - Cons: Flooring made of stone is extremely laborious and time-consuming to install, and is one of the most expensive options.
 It is slippery when wet, and certain types of stone can actually absorb dirt and stains.

 - Cost: $6,318 to $8,083, or between $3.95 and $5.05 per square foot.

 Obviously, your choice of flooring material will depend greatly upon your particular property and the demographic to which you are renting.
 Additionally, your decision will be influenced by your skills and familiarity with a given flooring product.

 Whichever route you decide to go, think of your flooring project as an investment in your rental property.
-Choosing the right floor can save you money in replacement and repair costs, save you time in cleaning and maintenance, and make you money when it attracts interested and enthusiastic tenants.
+Choosing the right floor can save you money in replacement and repair costs, save you time in cleaning and rental property maintenance, and make you money when it attracts interested and enthusiastic tenants.
 It will also make it easier for them to take care of your rental property, too!

 Get started with our free rental analysis to ensure you're earning top dollar from your investment property!
 We can also make recommendations on updates like flooring as expert Charleston property managers before you invest in the expense of the wrong floor.